 The Ekati Diamond Mine (named after the Tlicho word meaning ‘fat lake’) is Canada’s first surface and underground diamond mine.
 It officially began production in October 1998, following extensive exploration and development work dating back to 1981.
 Like Diavik, the Ekati mine site is located in the Lac de Gras region of the Northwest Territories, approximately 300 kilometers northeast of Yellowknife.

 The Ekati mine is renowned for the premium gem quality diamonds it produces.
-The largest gem quality diamond produced to date at the mine is the 78 carat Ekati Spirit, which was discovered in 2010 and sold at auction in 2011.
-A production milestone of 50 million carats was achieved in 2011.
+The largest gem quality diamond produced to date at the mine is a 186 carat diamond from the Pigeon pit, which was recovered and sold in 2016.
+Cumulative production to January 2016 has totalled approximately 63 million carats.

 N1 43-101 Technical Reports